Rosuav/TF2BuffBot/knobs.md

   several of the deleterious effects (doesn't mean much to be marked for death if you have ubercharge, for example).
 * sm_ccc_buff_duration: 30 seconds by default.
 Whatever buff or debuff you get, it lasts this long.
-Effects can be terminated prematurely, notably by touching a resupply locker; some effects have their own cutoffs too (eg invisibility, which ends immediately upon attacking).
+Effects can be terminated prematurely, often by touching a resupply locker; some effects have their own cutoffs too (eg invisibility, which ends immediately upon attacking).